hculpan/go-sdl-lib/HOWTO.md

 * components - for custom components
 * pages - for page objects
 The application's game object can go in the root `app` folder.

+# GameController

+The game controller is the object that manages the game model and the game interface.
+Developers should create their own game controller, but it should extend the GameController.
+The only thing that the developer needs to do is provide a factory method to instantiate the game controller, giving it the game and window object.
+In addition, the game controller should register all the pages that will be needed in the game.
+The rest of the controller logic (specifically the basic game loop) will be provided by the library's GameController.

 # Game